-While there will continue to be a struggle to find adequate resources to fund both Capital Renewal and Strategic Initiatives adequately, the Working Group found in learning about and reviewing the LRCSP that Strategic and Capital Renewal infrastructure investment need not be mutually exclusive.
+While there will continue to be a struggle to find adequate resources to fund both Capital Renewal and Strategic Initiatives adequately, Strategic and Capital Renewal infrastructure investment need not be mutually exclusive.
 CIP investments in capital renewal and service demand needs can also be strategic investments if they are planned and coordinated to achieve strategic outcomes in a given area, or in some cases they can be catalysts for strategic investment (e.g., the need for road reconstruction in a major growth corridor can be a critical investment that allows that corridor to develop as planned).